uhlajs/PettingZoo/docs/classic/connect_four.md

 #### Action Space

 The action space is integers from 0 to 6, where the action represents which column a token should be dropped in.
-If a token is dropped in a column that is full, the game will terminate with an illegal move error.
+If a token is dropped in a column that is full, that player is penalized and need to make another move.
 The possible actions each agent can make is stored in infos[agent], and is updated on every step.

 #### Rewards